Glassy-winged sharpshooter

 Impacts

-Natural environments may also be affected as Eucalyptus has been reported to be a host of glassy-winged sharpshooter.
+Natural environments may also be affected, as Eucalyptus has been reported to be a host of glassy-winged sharpshooter.

 Due to its wide host range, glassy-winged sharpshooter can cause significant damage in urban settings, impacting street trees, backyard fruit crops and other ornamental plants.

-An interesting phenomenon known as 'sharpshooter rain' (where excess fluid excreted by large populations of glassy-winged sharpshooters feeding in trees) is a major public nuisance in Tahiti, and has led to the decline and partial defoliation of ornamental street trees.
+An interesting phenomenon known as 'sharpshooter rain' (where excess fluid is excreted by large populations of glassy-winged sharpshooters feeding in trees) is a major public nuisance in Tahiti, and has led to the decline and partial defoliation of ornamental street trees.

 The detection of glassy-winged sharpshooter in Queensland could cause restrictions for interstate and international trade.